robenkleene/audio-references/logic-pro/tasks/logic-pro-video.md

 To import a video, choose `File > Movie > Open Movie...`, you probably want to switch the project settings to match the video when Logic offers to do so.

+- When you are opening the movie, you'll probably get alerts indicating that the sample rate and frame rate of the project don't match the movie.
+You'll probably want to select the options to use the frame rate and sample rate from the movie.

 ## Hiding & Showing

 You can hide and show the preview by double-clicking the video track.